bahlolab/FoundHaplo/Documentation/Prepare known disease haplotypes.md

 Phase using Eagle v2.4.

+Select the relevant ancestral population for the cohort (FoundHaplo example is of EUR ancestry).

 Mode "Quality Control and Phasing Only".

 Rename and save the resulting imputed and phased file with the "imputed_phased_" prefix, and its original file name in the same location.